Skip to main content

 Farmer Advocacy Program

-We work closely with farmers and other land stewards, so we hear their stories about what it is actually like to manage the working landscape and implement conservation practices.
+We work closely with farmers and other land stewards, so we hear your stories about what it's actually like to manage the working landscape and implement conservation practices.

 One of the goals of the Orleans County Conservation District is to make sure farmer voices are represented and amplified.
-We realize it would be far better to have you represent the perspective of farmers at meetings by sharing your impressions directly with legislators, federal officials, and program managers in state agencies.
+We realize it would be far better to have you represent the perspective of farmers at meetings by sharing your impressions directly with legislators, federal & state officials, and agency decision makers and program managers.

 Only YOU can tell your story!
 We hope you will consider becoming one of our farmer advocates.